Animals in space: 2000s

 The last flight of Columbia in 2003 carried silkworms, garden orb spiders, carpenter bees, harvester ants, and Japanese killifish (medaka).
 Nematodes (C. elegans) from one experiment were found still alive in the debris after the Space Shuttle Columbia disaster.

 C. elegans are also part of experiments aboard the International Space Station as well as research using quail eggs.

 Earlier Space Shuttle missions included grade school, junior high and high school projects; some of these included ants, stick insect eggs and brine shrimp cysts.
-Other science missions included gypsy moth eggs.
+Other science missions included spongy moth eggs.

 On 12 July 2006, Bigelow Aerospace launched their Genesis I inflatable space module, containing many small items such as toys and simple experiments chosen by company employees that would be observed via camera.
 These items included insects, perhaps making it the first private flight to launch animals into space.
 Included were Madagascar hissing cockroaches and Mexican jumping beans — seeds containing live larvae of the moth Cydia saltitans.
 On 28 June 2007, Bigelow launched Genesis II, a near-twin to Genesis I. This spacecraft also carried Madagascar hissing cockroaches and added South African flat rock scorpions (Hadogenes troglodytes) and seed-harvester ants (Pogonomyrmex californicus).

 In September 2007, during the European Space Agency's FOTON-M3 mission, tardigrades, also known as water-bears, were able to survive 10 days of exposure to open-space with only their natural protection.

-On the same mission, a number of cockroaches were carried inside a sealed container and at least one of the females conceived during the mission.
-After they were returned to Earth, the one named Nadezhda became the first Earth creature to produce young that had been conceived in space.
+On the same mission, a number of cockroaches were carried inside a sealed container and at least one of the females, named Nadezhda, conceived during the mission and produced 33 offspring after returning to Earth.

 On 15 March 2009, during the countdown of the STS-119, a free-tailed bat was seen clinging to the fuel tank.
 NASA observers believed the bat would fly off once the Shuttle started to launch, but it did not.
 Upon analyzing the images, a wildlife expert who provided support to the center said it likely had a broken left wing and some problem with its right shoulder or wrist.
 The animal most likely perished quickly during Discovery's climb into orbit.

 In November 2009, STS-129 took painted lady and monarch butterfly larvae into space for a school experiment as well as thousands of C. elegans roundworms for long-term weight loss studies.